Ptm15/Kickciety-Project-/README.md

 # Kickciety Database Project

 Welcome to the **Kickciety Database Project** readme!
-This project involves the creation of a database named `KICKCIETY` for managing a fictional membership-based organization.
+This project involves the creation of a database named `KICKCIETY` for managing a fictional membership-based organisation.
 Below is a brief overview of the project structure, including tables, data insertion, views, queries, and advanced features like triggers and events.

 ## Tables Created